ouspg/CompSec/Lab2_Network/README.md

 ---
 **Brute forcing**

-Now we will do something different and try some basic brute forcing.
+Now we will do something different and try some basic brute-forcing.
 Do the following:

-* Start [muumitalo](https://github.com/Latsis/Muumitalo).  ```git clone https://github.com/Latsis/Muumitalo``` follow the instruction on the git page on how to start it.
-You will be brute forcing this server
+* Start [muumitalo](misc/muumitalo) by following the instructions in the [readme](misc/muumitalo/README.md) in muumitalo.
+You will be brute forcing this (local) server.
 * Create a wordlist containing mutations of the word "vaapukkamehu".
 Create mutations where individual letters case changes between upper and lower case.
-Also make mutations where letter 'a' can be number '4' and letter 'e' can be number '3'.
-(For example 'va4pukK4m3Hu'.)
+Also make mutations where letter 'a' can be number '4' and letter 'e' can be number '3' (for example 'va4pukK4m3Hu').
 * Brute force the right answer to the question posed by the server using the wordlist you created.
 You can use any tools you find online.
 If you want to, you can code your own mutator.
 Alternatively, you can search online for an existing mutator/mutators and use them to create the wordlist.
 Same thing with the actual attack.
 You can use programs like [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) to do the actual attack after you have created the wordlist.